Policy Publications

 Be the first to hear . . .

-The Centre for the Analysis of Taxation (CenTax) is a new centre dedicated to advancing knowledge and understanding of taxation, and making the evidence-informed case for reform to policymakers and the public.
+The Centre for the Analysis of Taxation (CenTax) is dedicated to improving public understanding of tax policy and helping to design better a better tax system, by generating evidence that is rigorous and relevant to policymakers and the public.
 CenTax is led by Dr Arun Advani (Warwick) and Dr Andy Summers (LSE).
-CenTax is supported by core funding from the abrdn Financial Fairness Trust and Thirty Percy.
+CenTax is supported by core funding from the abrdn Financial Fairness Trust and Thirty Percy Foundation